Robust Physics-based Deep MRI Reconstruction Via Diffusion Purification: Introduction

 Various techniques have been developed to enhance the robustness of DL-based MRI reconstruction tasks~\cite{jia2022robustness,wolfmaking}.
-One noteworthy approach, adversarial training (AT) \cite{madry2017towards}, originally devised to enhance the robustness of image classifiers~\cite{madry2017towards,zhang2019theoretically,cohen2019certified,salman2020denoised}, involves solving a computationally intensive minimax optimization problem that incorporates generating adversarial examples.
+One noteworthy approach, adversarial training (AT) \cite{madry2017towards}, originally proposed to enhance the robustness of image classifiers~\cite{madry2017towards,zhang2019theoretically,cohen2019certified,salman2020denoised}, involves solving a computationally intensive minimax optimization problem that incorporates generating adversarial examples.
 Another method, randomized smoothing (RS)~\cite{salman2020denoised}, also initially designed for image classifiers, smoothens network outputs when handling inputs perturbed by random noise.
 Nevertheless, both AT and RS have demonstrated limitations in their performance when encountering previously unseen disturbances or dealing with larger perturbation bounds.

-Within the domain of image classification, a recent study conducted by Nie et al.~\cite{pmlr-v162-nie22a} has introduced a robustification strategy that effectively eliminates additive worst-case perturbations, harnessing the power of diffusion models (DMs) \cite{chung2022score, chung2022diffusion, karras2022elucidating}.
-Drawing inspiration from this methodology, we investigate the application of a similar approach to enhance the resilience of the DL-based inverse problem formulation of MRI reconstruction.
-Our approach centers on the application of pre-trained diffusion models.
+Within the domain of image classification, a recent study conducted by Nie et al.~\cite{pmlr-v162-nie22a} has introduced a robustification strategy that effectively mitigates the impact of additive worst-case perturbations, harnessing the power of diffusion models (DMs) \cite{chung2022score, chung2022diffusion, karras2022elucidating}.
+Drawing inspiration from this methodology and benefiting from the \textcolor{black}{potential} generalization capabilities of DMs, we investigate the application of a similar approach to enhance the robustness of DL-based MRI reconstruction.
+Our approach centers on the application of pre-trained diffusion models as noise purifiers.
 More precisely, this purification process entails a gradual introduction of noise, followed by the refinement of the noise through the utilization of the pre-trained DM.
-Our approach yields substantial improvements in robustness, effectively countering not only worst-case additive perturbations but also addressing instabilities stemming from differences in settings between training and testing for the forward operator.
 In what follows, we outline the contributions of this article.